 Designing for predictability today is designing for everyone’s future self.

 This prototype was built in Figma Make, with AI used as a thinking partner during iteration.
 ChatGPT helped test interaction logic and refine timing patterns, particularly around guidance and confirmation states.
+All explorations were based on synthetic behavioral assumptions.
+No internal banking data or customer information was used.

 AI assisted the work.